nima-siboni/collectivecrossing/docs/trajectory_testing.md

 - 🎯 Reward calculation changes
 - 🛑 Termination condition changes
 - 👁️ Observation space changes

+**Test Behavior**: This test requires the golden baseline to exist and will fail with a clear error message if it's missing.

 ### 3. 📊 Version-Specific Testing